muratk5n/thirdwave/en/README.md

 ---

+Russian-Finnish border is 830 mile-long.
+That is a long-ass border.

+---

 WION: "Russia's warning on NATO Nordic expansion: 'They should have no illusions that we will simply put up with it - and nor should Brussels, Washington and other NATO capitals'"